shifqu/django-telegram-app/docs/04-swappable-telegram-settings.md

 ```
 ### 💡 Why the ABC?
-`BaseCommand` and `Step` contain abstract methods that subclasses must implement
+`BaseBotCommand` and `Step` contain abstract methods that subclasses must implement
 (e.g., .handle() or .steps).
 By inheriting from `ABC`, we are explicitly marking these project-local bases as **abstract**, meaning:
 - they should not be instantiated directly
 - `Pylint`/`mypy`/`IDE tools` will not complain about missing abstract methods,